Sri Lanka opposition hopes to install new gov't amid turmoil

 Thousands of protesters entered the capital Colombo on Saturday and swarmed into Rajapaksa’s fortified residence.
 Crowds of people splashed in the garden pool, lounged on beds and used their cellphone cameras to capture the moment.
 Some made tea or used the gym while others issued statements from a conference room demanding that the president and prime minister go.

-Even though both Wickremesinghe and Abeywardena said in their speeches that they had spoken with the president, they did not say anything about his whereabouts.
+Even though both Wickremesinghe and Abeywardena, the parliament speaker, said in their speeches that they had spoken with the president, they did not say anything about his whereabouts.

 Protesters later broke into the prime minister’s private residence and set it on fire, Wickremesinghe’s office said.
-It wasn’t clear if he was there when the incursion happened and the prime minister’s spokesperson could not be reached for comment.
+It wasn’t clear if he was there when the incursion happened.

 The country is relying on aid from India and other nations as leaders try to negotiate a bailout with the IMF.
 Wickremesinghe said recently that negotiations with the IMF were complex because Sri Lanka was now a bankrupt state.